nizzaneela/Programming_error_explanation/README.md

 ![Excerpt from page 10 of the Supplementary Materials](https://github.com/nizzaneela/Programming_error_explanation/blob/b988d5b5b507d88619c9b9fb9fcaceb5349ff771/sctext.png)

-By rooting each phylogeny at the stable coalescence, lineages that did not undergo early rapid growth are filtered out.
+By rooting each phylogeny at the stable coalescence, lineages that do not undergo early rapid growth are filtered out.
 Lineages that do undergo early rapid growth are more likely to be part of a basal polytomy, so the stable coalescence increases the frequency basal polytomies.

 The function `coalescent_timing` in the script [stableCoalescence_cladeAnalysis.py](https://github.com/sars-cov-2-origins/multi-introduction/blob/78ec9e3b90215267b45ed34be2720566b7398b77/FAVITES-COVID-Lite/scripts/stableCoalescence_cladeAnalysis.py) does not stop the tMRCA calculations when 50,000 individuals have been infected.
 Calculations continue until the last day of the simulation.